Clashes, road accidents mar French World Cup partying

 About 30 people, many wearing ski masks, broke into the Publicis Drugstore and later left with bottles of wine and champagne, some smiling and filming themselves with cellphones.

-Some also threw objects at police forces who responded with tear gas.
+Some also threw objects including bottles and chairs at police forces who responded with tear gas.

 "That's not how you celebrate," a tearful bystander wearing a French team jersey said.